-In the context of GCP, resource can refer to the service-level resources that are used to process your workloads (VMs, DBs, and so on) as well as to the account-level resources that sit above the services, such as projects, folders, and the organization.
+In the context of Google Cloud, a resource can refer to the service-level resources that are used to process your workloads (VMs, DBs, and so on) as well as to the account-level resources that sit above the services, such as projects, folders, and the organization.

 What is resource management?

-Resource management is focused on how you should configure and grant access to the various Cloud resources for your company/team, specifically the setup and organization of the account-level resources that sit above the service-level resources.
-Account-level resources are the resources involved in setting up and administering your GCP account.
+Resource management is focused on how you should configure and grant access to the various cloud resources for your company/team, specifically the setup and organization of the account-level resources that sit above the service-level resources.
+Account-level resources are the resources involved in setting up and administering your Google Cloud account.

-GCP resources are organized hierarchically.
-This hierarchy allows you to map your organization's operational structure to GCP, and to manage access control and permissions for groups of related resources.
-The resource hierarchy provides logical attach points for access management policies (Cloud Identity and Access Management) and Organization policies.
+Google Cloud resources are organized hierarchically.
+This hierarchy allows you to map your organization's operational structure to Google Cloud, and to manage access control and permissions for groups of related resources.
+The resource hierarchy provides logical attach points for access management policies (Identity and Access Management) and Organization policies.

-The following diagram shows an example resource hierarchy illustrating the core account-level resources involved in administering your GCP account.
+The following diagram shows an example resource hierarchy illustrating the core account-level resources involved in administering your Google Cloud account.

-- Your company Domain is the primary identity of your organization and establishes your company's identity with Google services, including Google Cloud Platform.
+- Your company Domain is the primary identity of your organization and establishes your company's identity with Google services, including Google Cloud.

 - You use the domain to manage the users in your organization.

-- At the domain level, you define which users should be associated with your organization when using Google Cloud Platform.
+- At the domain level, you define which users should be associated with your organization when using Google Cloud.